niksAhlawat/Credit-Card-Fraud-Detection/README.md

 We will be using different algorithms and models to arrive at our answer.
 Example:

-K-Nearest Neighbour,
+K-Nearest Neighbour,\
-Logistic Regression,
+Logistic Regression,\
-Support Vector Machine,
+Support Vector Machine,\
-Random Forest Classifier,
+Random Forest Classifier,\
-Naive Bayes,
+Naive Bayes,\
-GridSearchCV,
+GridSearchCV,\
-AUC
+AUC,\
 XGBoost

 Data can be found [here.](https://www.kaggle.com/mlg-ulb/creditcardfraud)